International Science and Technology Center

 ISTC facilitates international science projects and assists the global scientific and business community to source and engage scientists and institutes that develop or possess an excellence of scientific know-how.

 History

 The ISTC was established in 1992.
-Its headquarters were originally in Moscow.
+Its headquarters were originally in Moscow and it governed further scientific centers in the former Soviet Union in order to redirect the expertise of CBRN scientists to civil research fields.

-In 2015, the ISTC moved to Astana’s Nazarbayev University.
+In July 2015, the ISTC moved to Astana’s Nazarbayev University after The Russian Federation demanded more secrecy and withdrew from the activity.